Amorymeltzer/mls/notes.md

 - Splash page welcomes, has TOC with: current season table and graphs, archives, photos
 - Manually calculate (ie not in excel/google sheets) stats?
 - Individual stats with goal AVG?
 Would need a player page...
+- Average batting order for ranking?
+Prob not worth it.